 (b) envy and jealousy;

-(d) terrorism, and other fanaticisms, where assassination of specific individuals (or perhaps the killing of multiple victims) serves specific ideological or political ends;
+the killing of multiple victims) serves specific ideological or political ends;

 (e) hate that focuses on members of particular groups; and